Chef Peter Gilmore and Quay Restaurant in Sydney

-We spent much of our time in Australia last year writing about the fantastic food scene and formidable restaurants and talking to the finest chefs, from Dan Hunter to Ben Shewry — as well as great global chefs, from Rene Redzepi to Massimo Bottura.
-One of the chefs we got to spend time with was Chef Peter Gilmore of Quay restaurant in Sydney.
+We spent much of our time in Australia last year writing about the fantastic food scene and formidable restaurants and talking to the finest local chefs, from Dan Hunter to Ben Shewry — as well as chatting to great foreign chefs, including Rene Redzepi and Massimo Bottura about what makes dining in Australia so special.
+One chef we got to spend time with was Chef Peter Gilmore of Quay restaurant in Sydney.

 For writers who review restaurants, there are a few commonly held beliefs of what makes — or doesn’t make — a great fine dining restaurant.
 One of these truisms is that big restaurants that seat, say, more than fifty diners per lunch or dinner service will generally not be great restaurants.
 Another is that restaurants with astonishingly good views generally don’t have astonishingly good food.

 Quay restaurant offers extraordinary views of Sydney Harbour, the Opera House and the Sydney Harbour Bridge and can average close to 100 customers for lunch or dinner service.
 However, it belies those restaurant-reviewing truisms by being widely recognised as Australia’s best restaurant.
 For food lovers visiting Sydney, dining here easily ranks above climbing the Bridge or seeing an opera when visiting the sun-kissed city.

 From the first sip of Champagne — and this is a restaurant where you’ll want to pop some bubbles — to drinking in the views, a meal at Quay is something to savour.